 Many people believe a small scar indicates minimally invasive surgery but nearly all parathyroid surgeries can/should be performed though a small incision (less than one inch).

 This is a typical incision used for parathyroid surgery.
 The incision was less than one inch and it was made in a natural crease line so as to minimize visibility.
 A small bandage was placed with a sterile waterproof cover to permit showering the day of surgery if desired.

 NIM monitor used during surgery to monitor recurrent laryngeal nerve, the nerve which controls the voice and larynx function.

-After surgery most patients have little pain and may resume normal activities within a few days.
+After surgery most patients have a mild degree of pain and may resume normal activities within a few days.
 A high percentage of patients will be discharged home the day of surgery as an outpatient.
 Calcium levels usually normalize within several hours.
 After surgery, a protocol for calcium supplementation is followed to help rebuild and replace bone density caused by the condition.
 Most patients will take calcium for up to two years.
-Most patients will feel better very soon after surgery as calcium returns to normal.
-Many report increased energy and begin to understand that prior vague symptoms of malaise have resolved.
+Most patients will feel better soon after surgery as calcium returns to normal.
+Many patients report increased energy and begin to understand that prior vague symptoms of malaise have resolved.

 Symptoms begin with tingling of the face in the region around the mouth and nose.
 Generalized weakness and increased numbness and tingling occur as calcium levels become lower.
 Nerves become more excitable and if calcium levels become too low, seizures and heart rhythm abnormalities may also occur.
 It is common to take calcium supplements after parathyroid surgery.
 If one gland was removed, the other three glands will function, but the body may require days to weeks to adjust to the normal calcium levels.
 If all four parathyroid glands were abnormal, typically three or three and a half glands will be removed and it is more common to have a period of low calcium after surgery.
 Calcium supplements will be required.